jojuicenbl/space-is-the-place/README.md

 # Space is the Place

 A modern web application for browsing and managing vinyl record collections using the Discogs API.
-Built with Vue.js and Express, this application provides a clean, responsive interface for exploring your music collection.
+Built with Vue.js and Express, this application provides a clean, responsive interface for exploring your music collection with secure OAuth authentication.

 ## Overview

-Space is the Place allows users to view and explore their Discogs vinyl collection through an intuitive web interface.
+Space is the Place is a multi-user application that allows users to connect their Discogs account via OAuth and view their personal vinyl collection through an intuitive web interface.
+Each user authenticates with their own Discogs account, ensuring secure access to their private collection data.
 The application features advanced filtering, sorting, and search capabilities, along with integration with Apple Music for audio previews.

 ## Features

+### Authentication & Security
+- **OAuth 1.0a Integration**: Secure authentication flow with Discogs
+- **Multi-User Support**: Each user has their own authenticated session
+- **Session Management**: Persistent sessions with automatic token refresh
+- **Privacy First**: Users only see their own collection data

 ### Collection Management
 - Browse your complete Discogs collection with pagination